mercadopago/devsite-docs/guides/in-person-payments/qr-code/introduction.en.md

 ## What are the benefits?

 * Generating QRs is free.
 * **Immediate payments**.
-Mercado Pago remembers buyer’s data and process payments right away.
+Mercado Pago remembers buyer’s data and processes payments right away.
 * Allows to charge with the main [payment methods](https://www.mercadopago.com.ar/ayuda/medios-de-pago-cuotas-promociones_264) in your country.
 * **Lowest transaction fees** in the market.
 * Offers a **secure buying experience from any mobile device** with Mercado Pago and Mercado Libre apps.